Note: This unit version is currently under review and is subject to change!

 Mid-semester Assessment (10%).
 This will take the form of a quiz which can be composed of either of or a combination of short answer-type questions, short-exercises, case studies, multiple choice questions.
 Further details will be furnished in the lectures.

 Business Case Report (20%).
 Students will be asked to develop a business case for a particular project, working from a set of real-life case materials (company documents, media reports).
 This is a team assignment.
 Students will be expected manage their group processes through a written team contract specifying roles, responsibilities and risk management provisions.

 Business Case Presentation (10%).
 Group presentations will be based on the case prepared for the Business Case Report assignment.
 The presentations will take place in weeks 11 and 12, prior to Report due date.
 The presentation is primarily a test of communication skills.
 It also provides chance to see how other groups have approached the business case and to get feedback in turn.
 Please note that students are expected to set a professional tone, appropriate for a business audience, in the manner of their presentation.

-Participation mark (10%).
+Tutorial Participation mark (10%).
 The mark is based on quality of contributions to tutorial discussions.
-Part of the discussions also includes a weekly submission of a reflective diary.
-This diary, as a mechanism for progressive and incremental learning, allows student reflection and synthesis of main points gleaned from lectures, tutorials and own experiences.
+Part of the discussions also includes a weekly submission of a reflective report.
+This exercise, as a mechanism for progressive and incremental learning, allows student reflection and synthesis of main points gleaned from lectures, tutorials and own experiences.